-Brian, born September 18, 1965 in Myrtle Beach, SC, studied with painters Gregory Amenoff and Darby Bannard at School of Visiual Arts in 1987 who became important inspirations.
+Born September 18, 1965 in Myrtle Beach, South Carolina, Rutenberg studied with painters Gregory Amenoff and Darby Bannard at the School of Visual Arts in 1987 who became important inspirations.

 In 1992 Rutenberg was awarded a year-long Marie Walsh Sharpe Art Foundation Grant.
-One year later, the artist had his first New York solo exhibition, River Paintings, at During the same year the Greenville County Museum of Art in Greenville, South Carolina organized Rutenberg’s first museum exhibition.
+One year later, the artist had his first New York solo exhibition, River Paintings.
+During the same year the Greenville County Museum of Art in Greenville, South Carolina organized Rutenberg’s first museum exhibition.

 In 1997 Rutenberg received a Fulbright Fellowship which afforded him the opportunity to spend a year in Ireland.
 While there, Rutenberg was honored with studio space at the Irish Museum of Modern Art, Dublin.
 He lectured at universities and art schools throughout the country.
 During his travels around Ireland, the artist’s work became shaped by Celtic Culture, specifically the La Tene Period, 600-400 BC.
 Rutenberg had his first solo exhibition with Forum Gallery in Los Angeles in 2000.

 To date, the John Raimondi Gallery owns the largest collection of Brian Rutenberg paintings in the world.

 Please find below the selections that are available for purchase through the John Raimondi Gallery.

 Contact Us at any time for purchase inquiries or further information.